tango-controls/tango-kernel-followup/2019-02-04/pending_issues.md

 ● PostgreSQL/TimescaleDB schema?

 ● Viewer/Extractor for multiple DB's?
 Correlate different DB's on java viewer or eGiga?

+SKA: ability to set a different log level for each log target.
+This is part of the SKA design guidelines.
+We need the same device to log to 3 different targets, each with an independently configured log level.

 Things not to solve